BerkeleyHCI/PolymorphicBlocks/getting-started.md

 Introductory tutorial and example starter project, building towards a basic mechanical keyboard macropad.

+## Goals
+The main goal of this HDL are:
+- enable libraries of subcircuits, through concepts supporting direct (without modification) reuse of subcircuit blocks, even in projects with different requirements
+- automate simple calculations, like resistor sizing
+- automate passive parts selections, like choosing resistors given a spec
+- automate simple correctness checks, including voltage limits, current limits, and logic level compatibility

+These capabilities will be shown throughout this tutorial.

 ## Core concepts
-The core abstraction is the hierarchical block diagram, which we will explain using an example design of a microcontroller driving an LED.
+The core abstraction is the hierarchical block diagram, shown here using an example design of a microcontroller driving an LED.

 In conventional schematic tools, such a design could be a flat schematic, consisting of the microcontroller module, LED, and resistor:
 ![Blinky Hierarchy Block Diagram](docs/blinky_model_flat.png)